38. Slovenia and Croatia – 2014

 The Dubrovnik area has about 50,000 people but the walled city is down to 1,500 from about 5,000 in the Middle Ages.
 It is expensive to live in the walled city: no cars are allowed; therefore, everything has to be walked or carted in.
 It is almost completely a tourist town.
 It has one post office, two grocery stores, over 100 restaurants and some 80-tourist shops.
 About 100 cruise ships dock there a year.

 Dubrovnik is circled by two walls.
 The inner wall was built first and was built very high for protection from enemies who would try to scale the walls.
 The second wall was built later with holes for artillery.
-These walls are lower because by then, the danger was having artillery breach the walls from the outside rather than scaling them.
+These walls are lower because by then, they worried about artillery breaching the walls rather than scaling them.

 The aqueduct was built in 1437 and saved going 8 miles for water.
 It brought the water to 2 fountains: one for the Christians and one for the Jews.
 The sewage system from that time is still working, just with more filtering.